About MEI am infinitely curious about how stories can be used to bear witness to our lives and ourselves

 I have a Master of Arts in Public Affairs from the University of Minnesota and worked in my early career for environmental and affordable housing non-profits.
-I have been producing stories for myself and others at my creative workshop, Studio-Lu, for the past two decades and am currently working on a Master’s degree in the arts to explore how the storytelling process can promote healing and wholeness.
+I have been producing stories for myself and others at my creative workshop, Studio-Lu, for the past two decades and am currently working on a Master of Fine Arts degree to explore how the storytelling art can promote healing and wholeness.

-I live in the Twin Cities with my husband and our rescue hound and have three grown children who are spread across the country.
+A long-time resident of the Twin Cities, I live with my husband and our rescue hound and have three grown children who are spread across the country.

 ABOUT MY PROCESS